-Sometimes we may get a little too enthusiastic.
+Now, sometimes we may get a little too enthusiastic with our link text.

 Remember that when providing a call to action, it must be placed at the moment when you inspired your reader to leave their train of thought.

-- It must be clearly labeled with the exact destination.
+- Have a clear label with the exact destination.

-- It must be inserted at the exact moment when it is most useful.
+- Present itself at the exact moment when it is most useful.

 Calls to action are sometimes annoying interruptions.